MuhammadRidha7/Shia/README.md

 Aisha: This is my house and I will not allow. \
 `Tarikh Ya'qubi, vol 2, page 225`

-Muawiya was delighted to hear the news of Hasan's death and performed Sijda.
-(Exactly what A'ishah did for Ali!) \
-`Mukhtasar fi Akhbar al Bashar, by Abul Fada, vol 1, page 183` \
-Here I would again like to remind you of the hadith of the tent, enemies of Ali, Fatima, Hasan and Husayn...

 # Sunnis believe The Quran and Sunnah have been corrupted!